openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

 ## Install OpenVINO Runtime

-### Step 1: Set up the OpenVINO Toolkit APT repository
+### Step 1: Set Up the OpenVINO Toolkit APT Repository

-1. Install the GPG key for the Repository
+1. Install the GPG key for the repository

     a.
 Download the [GPG-PUB-KEY-INTEL-SW-PRODUCTS.PUB](https://apt.repos.intel.com/intel-gpg-keys/GPG-PUB-KEY-INTEL-SW-PRODUCTS.PUB).
 You can also use the following command:
       ```sh